Authority: Vice Chancellor for Research, Innovation and Economic Development

-Each Center or Institute is required to submit biennial reports to the Director of SPARCS with copies to the responsible administrator(s).
-The report will be submitted every other March to the Director of SPARCS for inclusion in the University's biennial report to the Board of Trustees.
-Instructions for completing and submitting biennial reports may be found in the Guide for Creating and Managing NC STATE Centers and Institutes.
+The Director is required to submit an annual report to the Vice Chancellor with copies to the Responsible Administrator(s).
+The report will be included in the University’s annual report to the Board of Trustees.
+Instructions for completing and submitting annual reports may be found in the Management Guide for NC State Centers and Institutes.

 5.2.2 Periodic Center or Institute Evaluations

-Centers and Institutes must be evaluated at least once every five (5) years.
-This evaluation will be made by a professional evaluation panel assembled by the Vice Chancellor for Research and Innovation, or by an internal evaluation panel assembled by the responsible administrator(s) and approved by the Vice Chancellor for Research and Innovation.
-Additional or more frequent evaluations may be necessary if mandated by the Charter, Bylaws, or funding agency.
+Centers and Institutes as well as the performance of the Director must be evaluated every five (5) years.
+This evaluation will be made by a professional evaluation panel assembled by the Responsible Administrator(s) and approved by the Vice Chancellor.
+Additional or more frequent evaluations may be necessary if mandated by the Chancellor, Charter, Bylaws, funding agency, or the UNC System.

-• Is current funding of the Center or Institute sufficient to continue its operation?
+• Responsible fiscal oversight: Is current funding of the Center or Institute sufficient to continue its operation?

 • Is faculty participation sufficient to continue Center or Institute operations?